mediawiki-utilities/python-mediawiki-utilities/README.rst

 	* DB(...) -- Constructs a mysql database connector with convenience methods	for accessing ``revision``, ``archive``, ``page``, ``user``, and ``recentchanges``.

-``dump``
+``types``
+	A set of types for working with MediaWiki data.

+	* Timestamp(...) -- Constructs a robust datatype for dealing with MediaWikis common timestamp formats

+``xml_dump``
-	A set of utilities for interacting with MediaWiki's XML database dumps.
+	A set of utilities for iteratively processing with MediaWiki's XML database dumps.

 	* Iterator(..) -- Constructs an iterator over a standard XML dump.
 Dumps contain site_info and pages.
 Pages contain metadata and revisions.
 Revisions contain metadata and text.
 This is probably why you are here.
-	* map(..) -- Applies a function to a set of dump files using the multiprocessing module and aggregates the output.
+	* map(..) -- Applies a function to a set of dump files (``Iterators``) using the multiprocessing module and aggregates the output.

-``types``
-	A set of types for working with MediaWiki data.

-	* Timestamp(...) -- Constructs a robust datatype for dealing with MediaWikis common timestamp formats

 Libraries
 =========